When Bailey was born, it seemed that he was destined to live a different life. A challenged life.

 Family outings are becoming more frequent.
 They sometimes go to the beach, and Richard says that Demi is like the couple’s fifth child!
 “We all love her.
 She is part of the family.”

-It is because of generous donations from the West Australian community and the support of the Think Fragile X Foundation that dogs like Demi can be placed with families like Bailey’s, changing their lives forever.
+It is because of generous donations from the Western Australian community and the support of the Think Fragile X Foundation that dogs like Demi can be placed with families like Bailey’s, changing their lives forever.